Blog

 What Are Premature Ejaculation Pills?

-Some of the top pills that help you last longer in bed include:
+Some of the top pills that might help you last longer in bed include:

-• PDE5 inhibitors: Another commonly used PE pill is actually intended for another sexual dysfunction — erectile dysfunction. like (Viagra), (Cialis®), vardenafil (Levitra®) and avanafil (Stendra®) are sometimes prescribed off-label for premature ejaculation because they improve the perception of ejaculatory control in addition to blood flow.
-Talk about “bang for your buck” eh?
+• PDE5 inhibitors.
+Another commonly used PE pill is actually intended for another sexual dysfunction: ED.
+PDE5 inhibitors like sildenafil (Viagra), tadalafil (Cialis®), vardenafil (Levitra®), and avanafil (Stendra®) are sometimes prescribed off-label for premature ejaculation because they improve blood flow and the perception of ejaculatory control.

-We’ll go into more detail on how these pills work (and how well they work) in the following sections.
+We’ll go into more detail on how these pills work (and how well they work to improve sexual function) in the following sections.

 How Premature Ejaculation Pills Work

-SSRIs are typically used to treat and .
-They regulate the amount of serotonin between neurons at any one time, which is believed to help alleviate some of the .
+SSRIs are typically used to treat depression and anxiety.
+They regulate the amount of serotonin between neurons (the brain’s messengers), which is believed to help alleviate symptoms of depression.

-Some healthcare providers prescribe these drugs “off-label” for premature ejaculation because they help slow down orgasm and ejaculation.
-This effect is typically regarded as a side effect of medications like paroxetine, sertraline and others.
-But for people with PE, it can be beneficial.
+In some cases, healthcare providers might prescribe these drugs off-label for premature ejaculation since they help slow down orgasm and ejaculation.
+This effect is typically regarded as a side effect of medications like paroxetine and sertraline.
+But for folks with PE, this “adverse” effect can be beneficial.

-Healthcare professionals may also recommend combining a selective serotonin reuptake inhibitor with a prescription such as sildenafil (Viagra®), a PDE5 inhibitor.
-PDE5 inhibitors work as vasodilators.
-They improve your sex life by , helping you obtain and sustain erections.
-Some research also shows they improve the perception of ejaculatory control.
+Healthcare professionals may also recommend combining an SSRI with a prescription ED medication such as Viagra or Cialis.
+These PDE5 inhibitors work as vasodilators.
+They improve your sex life by increasing blood flow to your penis, helping you obtain and sustain erections.
+Some research also shows ED meds improve the perception of ejaculatory control — meaning you might feel like you have more control over when you orgasm.

-We understand why you’d be a little concerned about taking a medication designed for one purpose to treat something else, but you might be surprised to learn that healthcare professionals prescribe medications to treat issues outside their FDA approval status all the time.
+We understand why you’d be a little concerned about taking a medication designed for one purpose to treat something else.
+But you might be surprised to learn that healthcare professionals often prescribe medications to treat issues outside their FDA-approved status.

-In fact, these medications are surprisingly well-targeted when used to treat PE — let’s look at why.
+In fact, these off-label medications are surprisingly well-targeted when used to treat PE.
+Let’s look at why.

 How Well Do SSRI Pills Work for Premature Ejaculation?

-Our sexual experiences and sexual activity are very much mental exercises, but it’s not the emotional element of sexual dysfunction that SSRIs are addressing here.
+Sexual experiences and sexual activity are very much mental exercises, but SSRIs don’t address the emotional element of sexual dysfunction.
 Instead, they make it harder for a person to reach orgasm.
-And there’s even research to prove it can help people with PE.
+This may seem like an obvious conclusion, but research suggests the effect can help people with PE.

-You may have read about medications like dapoxetine, fluoxetine and others having this “side effect,” but one of the most commonly prescribed SSRIs for PE is sertraline.
+You may have read about various medications like dapoxetine, fluoxetine, and others having this delayed-orgasm side effect.
+But one of the most commonly prescribed PE treatments in pill form is sertraline.

-Studies of sertraline, for instance, show that these medications can often treat premature ejaculation symptoms when used daily, usually by a significant amount.
+Older research on sertraline shows that this medication can treat premature ejaculation symptoms when used daily — often by a significant amount.

-One from 1998 gave men with premature ejaculation 25mg of sertraline daily, then 50 mg per day after three weeks, then 100 mg another three weeks later.
+One study from 1998 gave men with premature ejaculation 25 milligrams (mg) of sertraline daily, then 50 milligrams per day after three weeks, followed by 100 milligrams another three weeks later.

-• After taking a 25mg daily dose of sertraline, the mean ejaculation time of the group increased from one minute to 7.6 minutes.
+• After taking a 25-milligram daily dose of sertraline, the men’s average ejaculation time increased from one minute to 7.6 minutes.

-• Once the men started to take the higher 50mg per day dose of sertraline, their ejaculation time increased to a mean of 13.1 minutes.
+• Once the study participants started taking the higher 50-milligram daily dose of sertraline, their average ejaculation time increased to 13.1 minutes.

-• At a 100mg dose, the men had a mean ejaculation time of 16.4 minutes.
+• At the 100-milligram dose, the men had an average ejaculation time of 16.4 minutes.

-• At the 50mg and 100mg doses of sertraline, a small number of men involved in the study started to develop anejaculation, or an inability to orgasm during sex.
+• At the 50- and 100-milligram doses of daily sertraline, a small number of participants started developing anejaculation (inability to orgasm during sex).

 How Well Do PDE5 Inhibitor Pills Work for PE?

 Can Viagra make you last longer?
-It’s possible that everyone’s favorite last longer in bed pill may also function as a PE pill.
-Research has found that many men with PE experience improvements after using ED medications such as Viagra (sildenafil).
-Look at the data:
+It’s possible that everyone’s favorite stay-hard pill may also function as a PE pill.
+Research has found that many men with PE experience improvements after using ED medications like Viagra or generic sildenafil.

-• In a 2007 , researchers compared the effects of sildenafil, paroxetine (an SSRI) and the (a self-care technique for PE that involves squeezing the penis during sex) to see which option best treated PE.
-At the end of six months, the researchers found that sildenafil was the most effective treatment.
+• In a 2007 study, researchers compared the effects of sildenafil, paroxetine (an SSRI) and the squeeze technique (a PE method that involves squeezing the penis during sex) to see which option best treated PE.
+At the end of six months, sildenafil was shown to be the most effective treatment.

-• Another from 2005 found that while sildenafil doesn’t directly increase the time before orgasm, it can and increase the perception of ejaculatory control.
+• Another study from 2005 found that although sildenafil didn’t directly increase the time before orgasm, it seemed to improve confidence and increase the perception of ejaculatory control.

-• The same researchers also found that sildenafil reduces refractory time, making it easier for men with premature ejaculation to get a second erection shortly after sex.
+• The researchers from the 2005 study also found that sildenafil reduces refractory time, making it easier for men with premature ejaculation to get a second erection shortly after sex.

 Even if there’s no improvement in ejaculation time the first time you have sex, sildenafil might make it easier to enjoy round two with your partner.